9th8/up-to-date-real-world-haskell/19-error-handling.md

     *** Exception: stack overflow
     ```

-    Note that you don\'t start seeing partial output here; you get *no*
+    Note that you don't start seeing partial output here; you get *no*
     output.
 Notice that at each step in `divBy` (except for the case of
     an empty input list or a zero at the start of the list), the results
     from every subsequent element must be known before the results from
     the current element can be known.
-Thus this algorithm can\'t work on
+Thus this algorithm can't work on
     infinite lists, and it is also not very space-efficient for large
     finite lists.

     Having said all that, `Maybe` is often a fine choice.
 In this
-    particular case, we don\'t know whether there will be a problem
+    particular case, we don't know whether there will be a problem
     until we get into evaluating the entire input.
 Sometimes we know of
     a problem up front, for instance, that `tail []` in `ghci` produces
     an exception.
 We could easily write an infinite-capable `tail` that
-    doesn\'t have this problem:
+    doesn't have this problem:

     ``` example
     safeTail :: [a] -> Maybe [a]